-Ms. Kinch has since returned to her hometown of Warkworth, Ontario and has established a litigation practice based in Campbellford, where she attended high school.
+In 2014, Ms. Kinch returned to her hometown of Warkworth, Ontario and established a litigation practice based in Campbellford, where she attended high school.
 While at Campbellford District High School, she was awarded the Pinkerton scholarship and the 1997 Governor General’s Academic Bronze Medal for the top student in the graduating high school class.
 Ms. Kinch is pleased to serve the legal needs of the community that provided her first jobs and early education.

 - Acting for business owners in commercial litigation in Superior Court, including on complex matters involving injunctive relief, equitable relief and disputes over commercial agreements;

-- Representing local municipalities and individuals in other municipalities at the Ontario Municipal Board, before the Mining and Lands Commissioner, and in court;
+- Representing local municipalities and individuals in other municipalities at the Local Planning Appeal Tribunal, before the Mining and Lands Commissioner, and in court;

 - Negotiating numerous family law resolutions and settlements, prior to court, in the early phases of a court application, and on the brink of trial;

-- Acting for estate trustees dealing with uncertain or lost wills, beneficiary issues, active court cases and passing accounts;
+- Acting on estate cases dealing with uncertain or lost wills, beneficiary issues, active court cases and passing accounts;

 - Advising employers and employees on workplace issues, and representing clients when those issues develop to employment law court cases or human rights complaints;